-The busy CN line cuts right through the city of Fond du Lac blocking crossings almost 3.5 hour of each day at each of the 11 main line crossings.
+The busy CN line cuts right through the city of Fond du Lac, blocking crossings almost 3.5 hours per day at each of the 11 main line crossings.
 That is over 1000 hours each year per crossing.
 This results in roads blocked over 11,000 hours a year for the city.
 This does not include the time required to restore normal traffic flow after congestion has created a backed up queue of road vehicles.

 In a typical day the longest time that the crossing is free is 45 minutes and it is typical for the crossings to be blocked for 30 minute.
 The average block time is about 6 minutes.
 The rail traffic is continuous on this line.

 Rail congestion is a growing problem across the US.
 In this case study, we are specifically looking at the problem in the City of Fond du Lac.
 We performed the analysis following the Department of Transportation studies at the federal and state level, summarized on our site here.